900%Bonus

 Philadelphia 76ers 1.35

 The 76ers are heavy favourites here.
 A £10 bet on Philly returns just £13.50 in total.
 Stack four bets like this into a parlay and suddenly you’re looking at more meaningful returns — but every leg must win.
-Understanding your rights as a player is always worth keeping in mind when building these kinds of bets.

 Basketball